The best hallways create a bold statement. Amelia Thorpe explains.

 Much depends on personal choice and your furniture and paintings.
 For example, a restrained colour scheme may create a neutral backdrop to striking antique pieces or a sculptural staircase, although punchier or dark wall colours may work well in creating an individual identity.

 ‘Why not be brave in ways that you would never dream of in a sitting room or kitchen, which you use all day’ suggests interior designer Emma Sims Hilditch.
 ‘You could paint the walls charcoal or a beautiful bright blue to create real impact.’

 She recommends using just a thread of the colour to run through a stair runner or in sitting-room curtains, for example, to create a cohesive feel to the whole house.

 ‘It’s important to have a variety of levels of light to help create several atmospheres at different times,’ advises Emma, who recommends a combination of a ceiling light, such as a chandelier or lantern, mid-height light from table lamps or wall lights and low-level light, such as step lights.

 ‘And think about scale – a tall candlestick lamp or an extra-large lantern will have amazing impact.’

-With April showers on the horizon, now is the time to invest in a quality pair of wellington boots to…
+With autumnal weather well and truly here, it’s time to invest in a quality pair of wellington boots to see…

 Giles Kime casts his eye over the finest fireplaces in the land.